 Our KOA Experience

-The map shows the 29 KOA campgrounds, all across the country, that we have stayed at.
+The map above shares all od the KOA campgrounds we have stayed at.

 The first KOA we ever stayed at was the Nashville East / Lebanon KOA Journey on our way to the Grand Canyon N.P.
-On the same trip, we stayed at a number of private campgrounds.
-Some nice, and some not really nice at all.
-On our second cross-country trip to Yellowstone, we added a number of KOAs to our trip and were pleased with what they offered.
+On the same trip, we stayed at several private campgrounds.
+Some are nice, and some are not really nice at all.
+On our second cross-country trip to Yellowstone, we added several KOAs to our trip and were pleased with what they offered.

 Yes, the KOAs cost a little bit more money.
 However, our overall experience with KOA has been positive.
-We know for the most part what we are getting consistently.
-In addition, traveling with kids we are confident that KOAs will have plenty to offer to keep them entertained.
+We know, for the most part, what we are getting consistently.
+In addition, to traveling with kids, we are confident that KOAs will have plenty to offer to keep them entertained.
 Especially after a long day of driving.

-Fortunately, for RV traveling families there are thousands of camping opportunities.
-Whether it is a KOA, or State Park, or National Park, or RV Park the options are almost limitless.
-If you are traveling long distances with kids we would recommend adding the KOAs to your trip plans.
+Fortunately, for RV-traveling families, there are thousands of camping opportunities.
+Whether it is a KOA, State Park, National Park, or RV Park, the options are almost limitless.
+If you travel long distances with kids, we recommend adding the KOAs to your trip plans.
 We do not doubt that koa campgrounds worth it.

 We love to hear from our followers.
 Please leave a comment below.